laristra/flecsi/flecsi-tutorial/README.md

 directory in the Docker container.

 **Note:** You can also pull a Docker image for a specific runtime, e.g., mpi or legion.
-The defalt image *latest* is built against the MPI backend.
+The default image *latest* is built against the MPI backend.
 To pull the legion backend image do:
 ```
 $ docker pull laristra/flecsi-tutorial:legion